HillsMakan/sydneyhillsmakan/src/content/partner/onepasskey.md

 * After that, $1 per day (around $30 per month) for unlimited digital loyalty cards with their own shop logo
 * Refundable $300 device deposit to safeguard the NFC device we provide, which also includes a SIM card inside the device.

 **Interested or any enquiries contact Cindy on 04 and mention Referrals HMG members**

+***All-in-one NFC box for your business.
+Fix your loyalty UX, delight customers with a simple tap, and unlock the future of stablecoin payments.***